Simpson's Paradox and the Accuracy-Fluency Tradeoff in Translation: Tradeoff between x|y and y

-Suppose that a translator is choosing among several good translations $\bs{y}$ that all have near-maximal values of $p(\bs{y}|\bs{x})$.
-Because $p(\bs{y}|\bs{x}) \propto p(\bs{x}|\bs{y})p(\bs{y})$, it follows that \accuracym\ and \fluencym\ trade off within the set of candidates.
-To validate this informal argument, we ran simulations in which $\bs{x}$ and $\bs{y}$ are both numeric vectors drawn from a Gaussian joint distribution $P(\bs{x}, \bs{y})$.\footnote{All simulation details are provided in Appendix.} For each source ``segment'' $\bs{x}$ there are infinitely many translations $\bs{y}$, and we focus on the best, or those with highest \p{y|x}.
+Suppose that a translator is considering candidate translations $\bs{y}$ of source segment $\bs{x}$.
+There are a vast number of possible translations, including many nonsense translations, but we assume that the translator chooses among a small set of good translations that all have near-maximal values of \p{y|x}.
+Because $p(\bs{y}|\bs{x}) \propto p(\bs{x}|\bs{y})p(\bs{y})$ is roughly constant over this set of good translations, it follows that \accuracym\ and \fluencym\ trade off within the set.

+To validate this informal argument, we ran simulations to confirm that tradeoffs between \p{x|y} and \p{y} emerge when $\bs{x}$ and $\bs{y}$ are numeric vectors drawn from a Gaussian joint distribution $P(\bs{x}, \bs{y})$ centered at zero.\footnote{Code available at \url{https://github.com/ZhengWeiLim/accuracy-fluency-tradeoff}.} We set an initial square matrix $A$ with dimensionality equal to the total number of dimensions in $\bs{x}$ and $\bs{y}$ combined.
+Assuming all elements in $\bs{x}$ and $\bs{y}$ have $\sigma^2=1$ and pairwise positive covariance, all diagonal elements of $A$ are set to 1 and other elements 0.7.
+To ensure the covariance matrix is positive semi-definite, we replace the initial matrix $A$ with a final covariance matrix defined as $A^\top A$.

+For each ``source segment'' $\bs{x}$ considered in our simulation, we generate 10,000 possible ``translations'' $\bs{y}$ by sampling from a distribution $q(\bs{y}) = \prod_i q(y_i)$, where each element $y_i$ of $\bs{y}$ is sampled uniformly within two standard deviations of its mean.
+We then score each translation and compute \p{x|y}, \p{y} and \p{y|x} using the known joint $P(\bs{x}, \bs{y})$.

 We initially assume that both $\bs{x}$ and $\bs{y}$ are one-dimensional vectors.
-Figure~\ref{fig:px_sim} shows the relationship between \p{y} and \p{x|y} for 3 samples $\bs{x}$.
+Figure~\ref{fig:px_sim} shows the relationship between \p{y} and \p{x|y} for 3 ``segments'' $\bs{x}$.
 Each point in each panel corresponds to a candidate translation $\bs{y}$, and candidates with highest \p{y|x} are shown in yellow.
 The correlation above each panel results from applying Equation 1 to all translations with \p{y|x} above the 90th percentile (i.e.\ all points in the brightest part of each plot).
-The first source ``segment'' $\bs{x}$ (leftmost panel) has relatively high probability \p{x}, and no tradeoff is observed in this case.
+The first ``segment'' $\bs{x}$ (leftmost panel) has relatively high probability \p{x}, and no tradeoff is observed in this case.
 The tradeoff emerges, however, and becomes increasingly strong as $\bs{x}$ moves away from the mode of the distribution \p{x}.
+At the ``corpus'' level, \p{y} and \p{x|y} are uncorrelated ($r_c=-.001, p=.970$) when the top 10\% of translations for each of the three ``segments'' are combined.